appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 <VideoEmbed host="youtube" videoId="bUbGMUuINvg" title="Min & Max Example" caption="Min & Max Example"/>

-##### Min Date
+##### Min date

 Sets the maximum allowed date.
-For example, you could set the minimum date to 01-01-1900 if you only want dates after that.
-Any date before 01-01-1900 cannot be selected in the Date Picker.
+For example, you could set the minimum date to 1900/01/01 if you only want dates after that.
+Any date before 1900/01/01 can't be selected in the Date Picker.
 Only available for columns that are type **Date**.

-##### Max Date
+##### Max date

 Sets the maximum allowed date.
-For example, you could set the maximum date to 31-12-2100 if you only want dates before that.
-Any date after 31-12-2100 cannot be selected in the Date Picker.
+For example, you could set the maximum date to 2100/12/31 if you only want dates before that.
+Any date after 2100/12/31 can't be selected in the Date Picker.
 Only available for columns that are type **Date**.

 ---